google/grain/docs/data_loader/transformations.md

 ## RandomMapTransform

-RandomMapTransform is for 1:1 random transformations of elements.
+`RandomMapTransform` is for 1:1 random transformations of elements.
 The interface requires a `np.random.Generator` as parameter to the 'random_map' function.

-Example of a RandomMapTransform:
+Example of a `RandomMapTransform`:

 ```python
 class PlusRandom(transforms.RandomMapTransform):